Degree-$M$ Bethe and Sinkhorn Permanent Based Bounds on the Permanent of a Non-negative Matrix: Main Contributions

 \item For $M = 2$, the lower and upper bounds in~\eqref{sec:1:eqn:147} are exactly the square root of the lower and upper bounds in~\eqref{eq:ratio:permanent:bethe:permanent:1}, respectively, thereby corroborating some of the statements made after~\eqref{eq:perm:ratios:1}.

 \item Although we take advantage of special properties of the factor graphs under consideration, potentially the techniques in this paper can be extended toward a better understanding of the Bethe approximation to the partition function of other factor graphs.
+(For more on this topic, see the discussion in Section~\ref{sec:7}.)

 \end{itemize}